NaomiBid/CV/README.md

 # Naomi Bid

-Highly motivated full stack junior developer, with many years experience as a business owner and entrepreneur.
+Highly motivated full stack developer, with many years experience as a business owner and entrepreneur.
 Currently looking to join a company where I can utilize and further develop my coding and tech skills in a business focused work environment.
 My career goal is to take on a role in a software team which allows me to contribute and help the growth of the company.

+# Experience

+### By Miles, London — Software Developer (React & Javascript)
+#### February 2019 - PRESENT
+In this role I work on database management for the back-end using SQL and Node.
+On the front-end I develop features for the website and for the internal customer service system using React and Javascript.
+In both cases I work use Test Driven Development (TDD) with test suites such as Jest/Enzyme and Cypress.
+Through building an automated personalised email system, I’ve successfully helped improve customer engagement.

-# Skills and Experience
+# Skills

 ### Entrepreneurship: